johnmholmes/PIC16F676_Basic_C-programming_Pickit_3_MPLAB_X_IDE/PART 10 Stepper motor part 2/README.md

 This program is based on Dans code with extra details and different moves.
 This came about due to a post I made on the Micrcochip forum and mentioning what I was hoping to do.
 His code has been developed with other Items since.

+This is a C code for a stepper motor driver, specifically for driving a bipolar stepper motor.
+The code is written for the PIC16F676 microcontroller and was compiled using the XC8 compiler.

+The code initializes the PIC16F676, sets up the configuration bits, and defines the system clock frequency using the _XTAL_FREQ macro.
+It then defines an interrupt handler, but the function is empty, so the interrupt is not used.

+The main function initializes the stepper motor driver by setting the input and output pins for the PIC microcontroller, and then it waits for 500 milliseconds before proceeding.
+The stepper motor is driven using a sequence of half-steps, and the sequence is defined in the comments in the code.

+Overall, this code is a basic stepper motor driver for a bipolar stepper motor.
+The code could be modified for different stepper motors by adjusting the sequence of half-steps.
+The code could also be modified to include additional features, such as acceleration and deceleration, to provide more precise control over the stepper motor.

 I have felt it is worth showing as it had some interesting lessons to be learn.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------